awssat/laravel-sync-migration/README.md

 ## Features
-- Easy install, no need to add or change your schemas or project files.
+- Easy to install, no need to add or change your schemas or project files.
-- Sync schemas changes to database instantly.
+- Sync schema changes to database instantly.
 No need to repeat fresh or seed commands everytime.
 - Interactive.
 It will give you choices to not force unwanted changes to your database.